Brishawon/WHSTechNotes/journal.md

 # February 18, 2025

 What's the most interesting thing you learned last week?nothingish It could be from this class, another subject, a conversation, a YouTube video, or even something you discovered on your own.
 Explain what it was, how you learned it, and why you found it interesting.

+# February 24, 2024

+Language evolves rapidly, and slang plays a major role in how young people communicate.
+For teachers, counselors, social workers, and other professionals who work with youth, understanding slang can help build connections and improve communication.
+Consider the following:

+How can technology be used to help educators and service providers stay updated on evolving youth language?digital tools can revolutionise both student engagement and, on a more practical level, lesson planning and the use of classroom resources.

+What are some potential benefits and challenges of integrating slang translation tools into educational apps, AI chatbots, or online resources?AI in education helps educators identify gaps in student knowledge and provide targeted feedback to improve learning outcomes.

+Should schools or youth organizations formally track and teach appropriate slang to improve communication, or is it best left informal?Professionalism: In formal contexts, the use of slang can undermine the perceived professionalism of the speaker or writer.

+How might misunderstandings of slang impact interactions between adults and youth in schools, counseling, or mentoring programs?t can lead to misunderstandings or miscommunications (54%).
+It may disrupt the learning environment (50%).
+It diminishes formal writing skills (41%).

+Write two paragraphs exploring how technology could bridge generational language gaps while maintaining professionalism and cultural awareness.DAP is an acronym for Digital Adoption Platform.
+DAP is a software platform that is designed to ensure seamless software learning and adoption by simplifying the user experience on any platform, app or website.There are four different types of gaps: common gaps, breakaway gaps, runaway gaps, and exhaustion gaps; each with its own signal to traders.
+Gaps are easy to spot, but determining the type of gap is much harder to figure out.A breakaway gap is a gap that occurs when price breaks out of a price pattern, either on the upside or on the downside.
+Runaway gaps are those gaps that appear when the price is strongly trending in one direction, up or down.
+These gaps usually appear somewhere around the middle of the ongoing trend.
+Professional practice gaps between actual performance and desired performance are stated, along with the sources of information used to identify the gaps.
+Professional practice gaps are identified using quantitative data and an expectation is set for the amount of change to be achieved.A skills gap analysis is a method of determining where the discrepancies lie between these current and future states so that plans may be made to address any gaps in skills and knowledge through upskilling, reskilling, job redesign, or recruitment.This analysis provides a clear understanding of skill gaps and serves as a roadmap for professional development and growth.
+What is Gap Analysis?
+Gap analysis is a strategic process that involves assessing the difference or “gap” between the current performance and the target state.